The Streets: 2010–2011: Computers and Blues and Cyberspace and Reds

 In November 2010, Skinner announced on the official The Streets website, that he would release what he referred to as a mixtape album called Cyberspace and Reds, consisting of various recordings he had made since he had finished work on the final Streets album, Computers and Blues.
 Cyberspace and Reds was released in January 2011, initially only for download via the Streets iPhone app.
 A so-called "deluxe" edition was later made available for general download through the Streets website.

-The final Streets album, Computers and Blues, was released on 7 February 2011, the first single being "Going Through Hell".
+The fifth album Computers and Blues was released on 7 February 2011, the first single being "Going Through Hell".

 2017–present

 On 22 December 2017, The Streets released two new tracks: "Burn Bridges" and "Sometimes I Hate My Friends More Than My Enemies".
 It was The Streets' first new music released in six years.

-In 2018, The Streets released three singles: "If You Ever Need to Talk I'm Here" was released on 31 January, "You Are Not the Voice in Your Head..." was released on 30 March, and "Call Me in the Morning" was released on 22 November.
+In 2018, The Streets released three singles: "If You Ever Need to Talk I'm not Here" was released on 31 January, "You Are Not the Voice in Your Head..." was released on 30 March, and "Call Me in the Morning" was released on 22 November.

 On 1 April 2020, Skinner announced a new single featuring Australian music project Tame Impala, included on a mixtape titled None of Us Are Getting Out of This Life Alive, released 10 July 2020.
 The track premiered on Annie Mac's BBC Radio 1 show.

-In March 2021, following the UK Government's announced COVID-19 restriction easing timetable, The Streets released the single Who's Got the Bag (21st June).
-Referencing the earliest possible date when nightclubs could reopen and the names of members of government the single was described by Skinner as a "protest song".
+In March 2021, following the UK Government's announced COVID-19 restriction easing timetable, The Streets released the single "Who's Got the Bag (21st June)".
+Referencing the earliest possible date when nightclubs could reopen and the names of members of government the single was described by Skinner as a "end of lockdown celebratory track".

+In October 2023, the first studio album in twelve years, The Darker the Shadow the Brighter the Light, was released.